rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 cannot be used in another chunk.

 With _gKnit_ Ruby code chunks can share data.
-In gKnit each Ruby chunk executes in its own scope and thus, local variable are not accessible by other chunks.
-All chunks execute in the scope of a 'chunk' class and instance variables ('@'), are available in all chunks.
+In gKnit each Ruby chunk executes in its own scope and thus, local variable defined in a chunk are not accessible by other chunks.
+Yet, All chunks execute in the scope of a 'chunk' class and instance variables ('@'), are available in all chunks.

 # Exploring the Dataset